Biarca/patrol-k8s-marketplace/README.md

 To control who can access the Biarca Patrol UI, perform the below steps and configure IAP.
 In the GCP Console, navigate to Security > Identity-Aware Proxy and Follow the below steps:

-**Note:** If IAP is already not enabled, Enable it.
+    Note:
+    1. If Patrol is being installed with organizational account and if IAP is disabled, then Enable it now.
 Click on CONFIGURE CONSENT SCREEN and select "Internal" option.
 Click on 'Next' button.
 Provide an application name (can be anything) and click on 'Save' Button.
 Navigate back to Identity-Aware Proxy page.

+    2. If Patrol is being installed with personal GCP account and if IAP is disabled, then Enable it now.
+Click on CONFIGURE CONSENT SCREEN and select "External" option.
+Click on 'Next' button.
+Provide an application name (can be anything) and click on 'Save' Button.
+Navigate back to Identity-Aware Proxy page.
-- Click on **HTTPS RESOURCES** tab and Enable the toggle button beside the entry **patrol-webserver-<RANDOM_ID>** to enable IAP for UI service.
-A pop up window is displayed.
+- Click on **HTTPS RESOURCES** tab and Enable the toggle button beside the entry **patrol-webserver-<RANDOM_ID>** to enable IAP for UI.
+A pop up appears.
-- Select the Checkbox  and click on**Turn ON**
+- Select the Checkbox and click on **Turn ON**
-- Select the checkbox of the **patrol-webserver-<RANDOM_ID>** (created as part of the above step).
+- Select the checkbox of the **patrol-webserver-<RANDOM_ID>**.
 A panel is displayed on the right side.
 - Click on the **ADD MEMBER** button.
 - In the New members box, provide an **email id** and from the Roles drop down, select **Cloud IAP -> IAP-Secured Web App User**.